Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 - Programmer: Dev
 - Music Creation: Lyra and Band

 The final review has been conducted, and all feedback from testers has been incorporated, ensuring the game is polished and ready for the official launch, prioritizing gameplay stability and user experience.
-The game is confirmed for release, and all necessary preparations have been made for a successful launch.
+The game is confirmed for release, and all final checks have been successfully completed to ensure a smooth launch.

 **Gameplay Prototype Overview:**
 - You will interact with the game using text commands.